Base vs Arbitrum Scalability

 Average Transaction Fee

-Base average transaction fee is 5.92X higher than Arbitrum average transaction fee
+Base average transaction fee is 0.25% lower than Arbitrum average transaction fee

 Base logo